 That’s why a lot of the recreational activities such as swimming, paddle board, kayaking, snorkeling, volleyball, jogging, yoga can be practiced daily by the visitors on such recreational beaches.
 Speaking of which, building sandcastles is one of the most popular activities, especially among kids.
 In fact, I haven’t seen a kid yet going on the beach without one of those cute packages with a shovel and a bucket ready for one memorable sandcastle.
 Sometimes though it seems to me that the parents enjoy even more than the kids do.
 So, here is your biggest challenge, the tallest sandcastle ever made, 16.68 m (54 ft 9 in), in Duisburg, Germany, on 1 September 2017.
 Although, some beaches may have ashtrays free for use keep in mind though that there may be cigarette butts in the sand which can be quite dangerous for the kids while playing.

 While there stretched and relaxed on the sand a thought for some of the creatures living under the sand.
 I don’t know if you have ever had a chance to see them before, but crabs and insects live in the sand and turtles nest their eggs in the sand, usually at night.
 We should always watch for the signs though, they’ll say if there are turtle nests not to damage any.
 We may encounter some animals or birds on the beaches.
 Feeding the wildlife, chasing or provoking is no good at all and we shouldn’t do that.
-Instead, we should always keep a reasonable distance from the animals, to not disturb them in any way.
+Instead, we should always keep a reasonable distance from the animals, not to disturb them in any way.

 You can bring your dog to the beach if the beach is pet-friendly and has a sign for that.
 It’s good practice to always leash your dog.
 Of course, cleaning after your dog in the same way as you clean after yourself is expected behavior.
 We want our beaches clean and healthy because we love spending our time there and enjoying the beauty of it all whenever we get a chance.